JoeAlamo/joealamo.github.io/about.md

 ## Consulting

-When possible, I enjoy and am open to provide consulting to add value to companies.
-In the past, I've helped [Wriggle Security](https://www.wrigglesecurity.co.uk/) launch their cyber security business in the North East of England by establishing their business offerings, providing security testing training to their employees and conducting penetration tests for their clients.
+I've helped [Wriggle Security](https://www.wrigglesecurity.co.uk/) launch their cyber security business in the North East of England.
+I provided security testing training to their employees and conducted several audits for their clients.

 ## Previous Work

-In the past I've worked at Koios Technology to lead & architect the development of [Ocucon](https://ocucon.com/), a cloud-based innovative CCTV storage & access solution.
+At Koios Technology I lead & architected the development of [Ocucon](https://ocucon.com/), the worlds first cloud-based Video-Surveillance-as-a-Service solution.

 ## University

 I graduated with first class honours in Computer Security at Northumbria University, winning the Accenture Prize for best student on the course.

 My dissertation was the development of a multi-factor authentication system using a fingerprint biometric device.
 You can find the source code on my [GitHub](https://github.com/JoeAlamo), [here](https://github.com/JoeAlamo/BiometricAuthSite) and [here](https://github.com/JoeAlamo/Arduino).

+My final solution performed a cryptographic authentication protocol over HTTP using less than 2 kilobytes of RAM!

 ## Interests

-I'm a big fan of hip-hop, discovering other music and collecting records whenever I'm travelling.
+I'm a big fan of hip-hop, discovering music and collecting records whenever I'm travelling.

 For the past couple of years I've been getting into fitness, weight training and healthy cooking.